jedcn/jedcn.com/source/_posts/2013-09-04-emacs-setup.markdown

 emacs.
 The hardest part was having the discipline, from an early stage, to actively delete my `~/.emacs.d` several times a day.
-I admit, the first time I just did a `mv ~/.emacs.d ~/.emacs.d-please-work`, but it was awesome to get to a point where I could delete and re-create with ease.
+I admit, the first time I just did a `mv ~/.emacs.d ~/.emacs.d-please-work`, but it was pleasant to get to a point where I could delete and re-create with ease.

 # In Closing